-Supports furnished when the participant is the employer of direct support workers: ★ Assist participant in verifying support worker citizenship status 区 Collect and process timesheets of support workers $\overline{\times}$ Process payroll, withholding, filing and payment of applicable federal, state and local employment-related taxes and insurance Other Specify: Supports furnished when the participant exercises budget authority: \square Maintain a separate account for each participant's participant-directed budget \square Track and report participant funds, disbursements and the balance of participant funds \square Process and pay invoices for goods and services approved in the service plan \square Provide participant with periodic reports of expenditures and the status of the participant-directed budget Other services and supports Specify:
+Supports furnished when the participant is the employer of direct support workers: A said a satisface at in conflict a surround manhon sidiron bin status

+Assist participant in verifying support worker citizenship status

+Collect and process timesheets of support workers

+Process payroll, withholding, filing and payment of applicable federal, state and local employment-

+related taxes and insurance

+Other

+Specify:

+ports furnished when the participant exercises budget authority:

+Supp

+Maintain a separate account for each participant's participant-directed budget

+Track and report participant funds, disbursements and the balance of participant funds

+Process and pay invoices for goods and services approved in the service plan

+Provide participant with periodic reports of expenditures and the status of the participant-directed budget

+Other services and supports

+Additional functions/activities:

+Execute and hold Medicaid provider agreements as authorized under a written agreement with the Medicaid agency

+Receive and disburse funds for the payment of participant-directed services under an agreement with the Medicaid agency or operating agency iv.
+Oversight of FMS Entities.
+Specify the methods that are employed to: (a) monitor and assess the performance of FMS entities, including ensuring the integrity of the financial transactions that they perform; (b) the entity (or entities) responsible for this monitoring; and, (c) how frequently performance is assessed.

+Provide other entities specified by the state with periodic reports of expenditures and the status of the participant-directed budget

+the participant unrected stuget

+Other

+Specify:

-Additional functions/activities: Execute and hold Medicaid provider agreements as authorized under a written agreement with the Medicaid agency Receive and disburse funds for the payment of participant-directed services under an agreement with the Medicaid agency or operating agency Provide other entities specified by the state with periodic reports of expenditures and the status of the participant-directed budget Other Specify: FM versight of FMS Entities.
-Specify the methods that are employed to: (a) monitor and assess the performance of IS entities, including ensuring the integrity of the financial transactions that they perform; (b) the entity (or ities) responsible for this monitoring; and, (c) how frequently performance is assessed.
-(F. The an lice acc Ex Sc the pa rev issouri Medicaid Audit and Compliance (MMAC) verifies the Enrolled Financial Management Service MS) provider meets waiver standards and State requirements to provide FMS services prior to enrollment. nese standards are also verified through a review process.
-FMS providers will be required to submit to MMAC annual report that is completed by a licensed independent practitioner (Certified Public Accountant (CPA) nensed in the state of Missouri).
-This annual report should include all standard reports according to generally dependent accounting principles, which shall include but not be limited to Balance sheet, Statement of Revenue, appenditures and Changes in Fund Balance (detailed i.e. travel, supplies, rent, etc.), Budgetary Comparison thedule and any relevant ownership and disclosure information to include shares distributed to stakeholders and a stakeholder's interest in company.
-For the FMS providers, this report must also include a review of all FMS syroll functions including state and federal tax calculations, reporting and payments.
-This report will be viewed by MMAC staff.
-MMAC will conduct a biennial review and verification of the time sheet and billing docess as well as the aides' background screening.
-A system of data collection and remediation will be applemented to address individual provider issues and identify opportunities for system changes.
-Appendix E: Participant Direction of Services E-1 1: Overview (9 of 13) participant services.
-T payment a informatio on and Assistance in Support of Participant Direction.
-In addition to financial management services, a direction is facilitated when information and assistance are available to support participants in managing their These supports may be furnished by one or more entities, provided that there is no duplication.
-Specify the uthority (or authorities) under which these supports are furnished and, where required, provide the additional on requested (check each that applies): Management Activity.
-Information and assistance in support of participant direction are furnished as an ent of Medicaid case management services. fy in detail the information and assistance that are furnished through case management for each participant tion opportunity under the waiver:
+Missouri Medicaid Audit and Compliance (MMAC) verifies the Enrolled Financial Management Service (FMS)provider meets waiver standards and State requirements to provide FMS services prior to enrollment.
+These standards are also verified through a review process.
+FMS providers will be required to submit to MMAC an annual report that is completed by a licensed independent practitioner (Certified Public Accountant (CPA) licensed in the state of Missouri).
+This annual report should include all standard reports according to generally accepted accounting principles, which shall include but not be limited to Balance sheet, Statement of Revenue, Expenditures and Changes in Fund Balance (detailed i.e. travel, supplies, rent, etc.), Budgetary Comparison Schedule and any relevant ownership and disclosure information to include shares distributed to stakeholders and the stakeholder's interest in company.
+For the FMS providers, this report must also include a review of all FMS payroll functions including state and federal tax calculations, reporting and payments.
+This report will be reviewed by MMAC staff.
+MMAC will conduct a biennial review and verification of the time sheet and billing process as well as the aides' background screening.
+A system of data collection and remediation will be implemented to address individual provider issues and identify opportunities for system changes.

+j.
+Information and Assistance in Support of Participant Direction.
+In addition to financial management services, participant direction is facilitated when information and assistance are available to support participants in managing their services.
+These supports may be furnished by one or more entities, provided that there is no duplication.
+Specify the payment authority (or authorities) under which these supports are furnished and, where required, provide the additional information requested (check each that applies):

+Case Management Activity.
+Information and assistance in support of participant direction are furnished as an element of Medicaid case management services.

+Specify in detail the information and assistance that are furnished through case management for each participant direction opportunity under the waiver:

-⋈ Waiver Service Coverage.
+Waiver Service Coverage.